civicrm/civicrm-dev-docs/docs/framework/angular/loader.md

 !!! caution "Embedding Angular in other contexts"

-    The `AngularLoader` does not require a standalone page -- for example, you might inject Angular onto a pre-existing, non-Angular page by using `hook_civicrm_pageRun` and `AngularLoader`.
+    In the example, we created a new, standalone page.
+But you can use `AngularLoader` in other ways -- eg, you might listen for `hook_civicrm_pageRun` and embed Angular onto a pre-existing, non-Angular page.
 Some extensions do this -- though it remains to be seen whether this is *wise*.